 While living in various areas of our amazing United States, no matter where I laid down my head, I always dreamed of all the colors of fall.
 It was the fog on the Ohio River, frost on the grass, combines shelling corn, weaning calves, crunching leaves under deer hooves, and sharing stories with buddies over Bob Evans hotcakes after a cold morning’s hunt, that brought me home to Gallia County.

-Now, with my wife of thirteen years and our eight-year-old son, our 67-acre home in Lawrence County is my “base camp” office.
+Now, with my wife of 15 years and our 11-year-old son, our 67-acre home in Lawrence County is my “base camp” office.
 We all have different dreams of how and why we want to own land, and if you feel I can help you in any way possible to make that connection happen, please give me a call.

 Ohio Counties: Adams, Athens, Gallia, Jackson, Lawrence, Meigs, Pike, Ross, Scioto, Vinton